pbs-data-solutions/sas7bdat-converter-cli/CONTRIBUTING.md

 ### Working with the code

 Note: This project uses Poetry to manage dependencies.
-If you do not already have Poetry installed you will need to install it with the instuctions [here](https://python-poetry.org/docs/#installation)
+If you do not already have Poetry installed you will need to install it with the instructions [here](https://python-poetry.org/docs/#installation)

 First the requirements need to be installed.